- Most common thing you’ve never heard of

 So how would wheat lectins, which are 38,000 daltons, get through the blood brain barrier, which only allows up to around 600?

 That’s not exactly like squeezing into a tight pair of jeans.
-You need a magic trick here, because if you’re a WGA lectin, it’s like having a butt which is 60x fatter than the opening of the doorway.
+You need a magic trick here, because if you’re a WGA lectin, it’s like having a butt which is 60x bigger than the opening of the doorway.

 Well, there might be a magic trick which can make that happen.